Genesis has a lot of criticism thrown at it, but does the creation story fail scientific study?

 5. Comparison of major creationist views

-If you are one of those people who don’t look into things very deeply you probably would be amazed at the number of different ways to interpret the first two chapters of Genesis.
+If you are one of those people who don’t look into things very deeply you probably would be amazed at the number of different ways that the first two chapters of Genesis have been interpreted.

 The chart below nicely lays out the different views:

-Young Earth Creationism: Humanity and biological species directly created by God and Macroevolution 4 does not occur.
+Young Earth Creationism: Humanity and biological species directly created by God and Macroevolution does not occur.
+[Macroevolution is the changes from molecules to man.
+See an article covering this: Creation or Evolution do we have to choose?]
 The Earth and universe are less than 10,000 years old and there had been a global flood.
-Some people in this group just believe that the age only belongs to our Solar System.
+Some people in this group just believe that the age only belongs to our solar system.

 Gap Creationism: Also known as Ruin-restoration Creationism, Restoration Creationism, or the Gap Theory.
 Humanity and biological species are directly created by God and Macroevolution does not occur.
 Scientifically accepted age of the Earth, but there was a global flood.
 Scientifically accepted age of the Universe.